 The stadium is accessible via train, bus or car, with several transport hubs only a short distance from the stadium.

-Kew Bridge Station is just a few minutes’ walk from the stadium with five further train or tube stations providing excellent links from across London including Gunnersbury, Kew Gardens, Brentford, Chiswick Park and Acton Town all located within a mile of the stadium.
+Kew Bridge Station is just a few minutes’ walk from the stadium with seven further train or tube stations providing excellent links from across London including South Ealing, South Acton, Gunnersbury, Kew Gardens, Kew Bridge, Brentford, Chiswick Park and Acton Town all located within a mile of the stadium.